Presidential Department Descriptions

 White House Operations

-Also known as "Room One," White House Operations facilitates the needs of staff members and departments from the President on down.
-From organizing programming, to answering questions generated by staff, to improving on existing processes such as recycling and renovation, we help the White House run!
-As an intern in White House Operations, you will gain an excellent understanding of what goes on within the White House on a day-to-day basis as well as the role each department plays.
+White House Operations handles many of the budget, technology, and facilities issues around campus.
+Operations also answers many of the general administrative questions that staff have and connect different stakeholders throughout the building to solve problems.
+As an intern in White House Operations you will gain an excellent understanding of what goes on within the White House on a day-to-day basis as well as the role each department plays.
+You will focus on improving processes and making the White House run as efficiently as possible.

 White House Personnel